Daniel69/proteus-java/README.md

 ## Bugs and Feedback

-For bugs, questions and discussions please use the [Github Issues](https://github.com/netifi/proteus-java/issues).
+For bugs, questions, and discussions please use the [Github Issues](https://github.com/netifi/proteus-java/issues).

 ## License
 Copyright 2017 Netifi Inc.